1. Introduction to ASIC - SoC Design

 Procedural statements

-;, begin-end, if-else, repeat, case, casex, casez, default, for-while-forever-disable(partial),
+;, begin-end, if-else, repeat, case, casex, casez, default,

 fork, join